ClinicalTrials.Veeva

 Description:

-Participants will receive overdose prevention pamphlets and be shown videos (English or Spanish) on how naloxone works.
-Participants will be offered to have their drug sample tested by CheckSD's technician at HRCSD after their study session.
-The training videos will be on COVID-19 and Hepatitis A education.
+Participants will receive naloxone, overdose prevention pamphlets and be shown videos (English or Spanish) on how naloxone works.
+Participants will be offered the services of drug sample testing by CheckSD's technician after their study session.
+The training videos will be on Flu and Hepatitis A education.
 Overall, the session for Group 1 as the attention control participants will last 30 minutes.

 Treatment:

-Behavioral: TS + FTIR + COVID-19 and Hepatitis A Education
+Behavioral: TS + FTIR + Flu and Hepatitis A Education

 MI-CHANCE Intervention (Group 2) - TS+FTIR+MI.